SentinelDataHub/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 Installation Manual
 To install the service:
 <ol>
-1. Create a user named dhus.
+1. Create a user named *dhus*.
 Every step in the installation procedure, if not explicitly mentioned, shall be performed as dhus user.
 2. Create the installation folder
-`mkdir p [installation-folder]`
+`mkdir -p [installation-folder]`
 3. Download the DHuS package (shar package) and save it into the installation folder
 4. Change the permissions on the file.
 `chmod +x dhus-XX.XX.XX.shar`